SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo CPE WiFi Collector.md

 On this page, you can configure the parameters **Server**, **Database**, **Username** and **Password** to connect to the IAMDB database.

-With the **Data Offload Folder**,you can configure where you want to offload the .csv files.
+With the **Data Offload Folder**, you can configure where you want to offload the .csv files.

 **Log Mac** is used to show the logging from a certain MAC address assigned to the collector. **Force Execute MAC** can be used to immediately execute the device with the MAC address configured in the Log MAC parameter.